Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 Everyone’s at a different place with their loved ones: Some of us feel safe to be very transparent with our feelings, and some of us need to share less for now.

-It’s ok if you feel disconnected during this time of year – shutting down feelings is a mechanism that serves to protect us when we sense danger.
+It’s ok if you feel a little disconnected this time of year – shutting down feelings is a mechanism that serves to protect us when we sense danger.

 Sending you so much love.